 Roasted Cauliflower Recipes

 1. Roasted: Lightly crisp and browned on the edges, basic roasted cauliflower adds a nutty, caramelized flavor to bowls, salads, or pastas.
 Its hearty texture makes it a great choice for stuffing into vegetarian sandwiches and tacos.
 You can also enjoy it on its own as a steak!

 But that’s not all: roasted cauliflower has another superpower.
 When blended, it creates a smooth, creamy puree that has all the depth of flavor the cauliflower gains as it browns in the oven.
-I’ve been blending it into soups for years, but just this winter, I discovered that roasted cauliflower makes an amazing base for a cheesy party dip!
+Try it in soups!

 - Roasted Cauliflower Salad (pictured at the top of this post)